GeekTemo/bi-lstm-crf/README.md

 A PyTorch implementation of the BI-LSTM-CRF model.

 # Features:
+- Compared with [PyTorch BI-LSTM-CRF tutorial][1], following improvements are performed:
+    - Full support for mini-batch computation
+    - Full vectorized implementation.
+Specially, removing all loops in "score sentence" algorithm, which dramatically improve training performance
+    - CUDA supported
-- General implementation of CRF module
+    - Very simple API of CRF module
-    - Full vectorized implementation: 1) no "for loop" in score sentence algorithm; 2) single level "for loop" in viterbi and forward algorithm
         - START/STOP tags are automatically added in CRF
         - A inner Linear Layer is included which transform from features space to tag space
-- General implementation of BI-LSTM-CRF model
-- CUDA supported
-- Full support for batch computation: training, predicting
 - Specialized for NLP sequence tagging tasks
 - Easy to train your own sequence tagging models
 - MIT License